nickwohnhas/phrg-github-workflow-primer-part-one-pca-000/README.md

 ![Copy Remote Url](img/copy-remote.png?raw=true "Copy Remote Url")

 * In your shell session, add the remote with `git remote add origin <paste-remote-url-here>`.
 The remote URL will look something like "git@github.com:<your-github-handle>/<name-of-project>.git"
-* And finally push up the files, `git push -u origin master`
+* Finally push up the files with `git push -u origin master`

 ### Switch drivers

 Complete the next set of instructions on the other pair member's laptop.

-* `cd` to a directory of your choice that is a great place to keep your pairing projects
+* `cd` to a directory of your choice that will be a great place to keep your pairing projects
-* Verify the location on your laptop's file system with `pwd`, which stands for "print working directory"
+* Verify the location on your laptop's file system with `pwd`
-* Create a new directory called "pairing-projects" with the `mkdir` command
+* Create a "pairing-projects" directory with the `mkdir` command
 * `cd` into `pairing-projects`
 * In a browser, navigate to your partner's profile page and locate the new repo you just created
-* While on the project page, locate the green "clone or download" button towards the top right corner.
+* When on the project page, locate the green "clone or download" button towards the top right corner.
 Click on this button and verify that it says "Clone with SSH".
 If not, switch it to ssh.
 Then click on the clipboard icon to copy the remote url:

 ![Copy Clone Url](img/clone-project.png?raw=true "Copy Clone Url")